wesk124/redis_on_xen/README.md

 # Redis on Xen

-Redis on Xen is to run redis server on several
+Redis on Xen is to run redis servers on several
 Xen guests and benchmark these server on dom0.

 ## Installation

 The user should prepare Xen, delpoy Xen vm(s), and download redis in dom0 first.
+After clone this repo you will have a redis-3.2.3.

 ## Usage